abrinsmead/unprepared/README.md

 Usage: unprepared <topic...> --model=gpt-4 --images --debug

 Arguments:
-  topic            The presentation topic that you were unprepared for.
+  topic            The presentation topic that you are unprepared for.

 Options:
   --model [model]  OpenAI model compatible with createChatCompletion() interface. (default: "gpt-3.5-turbo")